-After a presentation of the numerical method and parameters in section 2, we present the results in section 3.
+After a presentation of the numerical method and parameters in Sec.
+II, we present the results in Sec.
+III.
 The emphasis is on the results from the laminar simulation, which is compared with the experimental results from AS.
 Further investigations of the instability mechanism are made.
 Also comparison with the turbulent simulation is done, from which strong similarities between the two cases are presented.